 Our students from summer camp were bowing and wearing Han Fu as a demonstration, The style of historical Han clothing can be summarized as containing garment elements that are arranged in distinctive and sometimes specific ways.
 The style is distinguishable.
 On top of the garments, hats (for men) or hairpieces (for women) may be worn.
 One can often tell the profession or social rank of someone by what they wear on their heads.
 The typical types of male headwear are called jin (巾) for soft caps, mao (帽) for stiff hats, and guan (冠) for formal headdresses.
 Officials and academics have a separate set of hats, typically the putou (幞頭), the wushamao (烏紗帽), the si-fang pingding jin (四方平定巾; or simply, fangjin: 方巾) and the Zhuangzi jin (莊子巾).
 A typical hairpiece for women is the ji (笄) but there are more elaborate hairpieces.

-Some nine categories of fabrics were used such as brocade, damask silk, cotton, yarn and so on and dyed by environmental friendly dyestuff from plants extracts.
+About nine different types of textiles were used such as brocade, damask silk, cotton, yarn and so on and dyed by environmental friendly dyestuff from plants extracts.

 The hallmark of Hanfu is in its cross collar, right lapel, and tying with a sash in place of buttons.
 And flat pattern cutting makes the clothes wide and loose and the wearer both look and feel comfortable.
 The fabrics for making the clothes were meticulously chosen.